Create your best hormone health with East Asian medicine (a guide).

 It’s possible you feel: tired, depressed

-When it comes to your cycle, you may experience: stabbing period pain, clots in your menstrual cycle, dark almost purplish-colored blood
+When it comes to your cycle, you may experience: stabbing period pain, clots in your menstrual cycle, dark, almost purplish-colored blood

 What you can do:

-Reduce or avoid: inflammatory foods (sugar, fried foods, refined carbohydrates, processed foods, (dairy or wheat for some), excess cold or raw foods, excess alcohol and smoking
+Reduce or avoid: inflammatory foods (sugar, fried foods, refined carbohydrates, processed foods, (dairy or wheat for some), excess cold or raw foods, excess alcohol, and smoking

-Focus on: increasing blood circulation with moderate exercise and proper posture, learning how to use castor oil packs, v-steams, acupuncture and/or Arvigo therapy.
+Focus on: increasing blood circulation with moderate exercise and proper posture, learning how to use castor oil packs, v-steams, acupuncture, and/or Arvigo therapy.

 Supplements to consider: systemic/proteolytic enzymes, fish oil